YingLiu4203/angular-book/ch01/ch01-getting-started.md

 ### Step 1.
 Install the Angular CLI

 Make sure you have Node.js installed and available with commands `node -v` and `npm -v`.
-Angular nees Node.js version v8.x or greater, npm version 5.x or greater.
+Angular needs Node.js, a JavaScript engine, and npm, a package management tool, to manage the development environment.

 Then open a terminal and install the Angular CLI globally with command: `npm install -g @angular/cli`.
 Use `ng version` to verify that it is installed successfuly.
+Sometimes it requires adminstrator's previvilge to install a package, in that case, try `sudo npm install -g @angular/cli` to install the package as an administrator.
+You need to type your password again to run the `sudo` command the first time you run it.

 ### Step 2.
-Create a new project
+Create a New Workspace

-Use `ng new angular-tour-of-heroes` will create a new web project.
-Answer `N` (No) to not add Angular routing and select `CSS` as the stylesheet format.
+Angular development is based on the concept of a workspace.
+A workspace is a folder that holds all required files for an Angluar application.
+Use `ng new angular-tour-of-heroes` will create a new workspace in a folder named after the project name.
+Press teh `Enter` key to accept the defaults, i.e., don't add Angular routing and use CSS stylesheet.

-The project is a client-side application with default settings and a sample home page in a newly-created folder.
-The folder has the same name as the new project name.
-The new project name is the string after the `ng new` command.
-In a real project, you may want to change the `angular-tour-of-heroes` to a more meaningful name.
+The workspace has all the files of a client-side application with default settings and a sample home page.
+The newly created folder has the same name as the new workspace name.
+The new workspace name is the string after the `ng new` command.
+In a real application, you may want to change the `angular-tour-of-heroes` to a more meaningful name.

 The command not only creates all folder/files, but also install NPM packages required by an Angular application.